cis3296f23/01-Schedule-Compiler/README.md

 ## For Windows
 1. Click on Releases to get the latest release
-2. Click on zip file to download it
+2. Click on schedule_compiler_windows.zip to download it
 3. Go to the folder where you downloaded the zip file
 4. Right-click on the zip file and click "Extract all"
 5. Pick a folder to extract the file(s) to